-With Bank On Yourself-type policies—the high early cash value whole life insurance policies that Bank On Yourself Authorized Advisors are so skilled at designing—you can have cash value growth and death benefit growth in the very first month!
+With Bank On Yourself-type policies—the high early cash value whole life insurance policies that Bank On Yourself Professionals are so skilled at designing—you can have cash value growth and death benefit growth in the very first month!

 How Both the Death Benefit and the Cash Value in a Bank On Yourself-Type Dividend-Paying Whole Life Policy Grow